andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 - Energy product APIs are free to use at this time
 - To go beyond the free credit, you must provide payment details to Tesla

-For more details please see [developer.tesla.com](https://developer.tesla.com).
+For more details, please see [developer.tesla.com](https://developer.tesla.com).

+You can view your current billing usage at any time by going to your [Developer Dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Application Usage**' tab.

 ## Command signing